 6. Maintenance or Repair Records

-Showing that your building was cared for adds resale value.
+Showing that your building was well-maintained adds to its resale value.
 Include:

 - Roof repairs or upgrades